 Ethereum, like Bitcoin, currently uses a consensus protocol called Proof-of-work (PoW).
 This allows the nodes of the Ethereum network to agree on the state of all information recorded on the Ethereum blockchain, and prevents certain kinds of economic attacks.

-Over the next few years, proof-of-work will be phased out in favour of proof of stake.
+Over the next few years, proof-of-work will be phased out in favour of Proof-of-stake (PoS).
 This will also phase out mining from Ethereum.
 For more details on timing, check the progress of the Eth2 merge upgrade.

 Proof-of-work is the underlying algorithm that sets the difficulty and rules for the work miners do.
 Mining is the "work" itself.
 It's the act of adding valid blocks to the chain.
 This is important because the chain's length helps the network spot the valid Ethereum chain and understand Ethereum's current state.
 The more "work" done, the longer the chain, and the higher the block number, the more certain the network can be of the current state of things.